There’s actually quite a lot to know about water softeners — such as how does a water softener work and what are their most impressive benefits.

 What is a Water Softener?

 Let’s start with the basics…what is a water softener?
 In the simplest terms, it’s a filter that removes high concentrations of “hard” minerals — like calcium and magnesium — from your water supply.
 Basically, when water enters into your water softener, it’s hard.
 When it exits, it’s soft.
 You can find the details of this process under, “How does a water softener work?”

 Some are small and specific, like the water filters you can attach to your kitchen faucet.
 This will filter out the minerals in the water flowing from that faucet but nowhere else.

 Others — like the kind we’re discussing in this article — are large, whole-house filtration systems that filter all of the water flowing through your home.
 You’ll usually find these larger systems in a basement or garage, connected to the water line so it can filter the water before it flows into your home’s plumbing.

 Hard Water vs Soft Water

 I’m sure you’ve noticed those white streaks on the glassware you just pulled out of your dishwasher or that shower head encrusted with gunk.
-Or maybe you seen the mineral buildup on your shower head.
-This is called scale.
+Or maybe you have seen the mineral buildup on your shower head.
+We call this scale.
 And it’s the result of hard water, which gets its name from the hardened mineral deposits that this type of water leaves behind.

 In time, this buildup of minerals will clog and corrode your pipes and plumbing fixtures.
-The resulting damage is a significant — and over time, expensive — issue that can only be resolved by softening your water.
+The resulting damage is a significant — and over time, expensive — issue that you can only resolve by softening your water.
 So what’s the difference between hard and soft water?